What you need to know about the Georgia Senate runoff elections

 Sen. David Perdue vs. Jon Ossoff

-Perdue is a wealthy former businessman and is one of the richest members of Congress.
+Perdue, 71, is a wealthy former businessman and one of the richest members of Congress.

-Ossoff is a 33-year-old documentary filmmaker who was the Democrats’ candidate for a high-profile special congressional election in 2017 that they ultimately lost.
-He’s never served in public office before.
+Ossoff, 33, is a documentary filmmaker who was the Democratic candidate for a high-profile special congressional election in 2017 that he ultimately lost.
+He has never served in public office.

-Sen. Kelly Loeffler vs. Rafael Warnock
+Sen. Kelly Loeffler vs. Raphael Warnock

-Loeffler was appointed to this Senate seat last year and has never won a statewide election.
-Her husband owns the parent company of the New York Stock Exchange.
-Like Perdue, she has positioned herself as a Trump loyalist — both have refused to acknowledge President Trump lost the election.
-They’ve questioned the integrity of the election in their own state, and use terms like “radical” and “socialist” to attack their Democratic opponents.
+Loeffler, 50, was appointed to this Senate seat last year and has never won a statewide election.
+Her husband is chief executive of the New York Stock Exchange’s parent company.
+Like Perdue, she has positioned herself as a Trump loyalist.
+Both have refused to acknowledge President Trump lost the election.
+They’ve questioned the integrity of the election in their own state and use terms like “radical” and “socialist” to attack their Democratic opponents.

-Warnock is the pastor of a well-known Black church in Atlanta where Martin Luther King Jr. used to preach, and he’s getting lots of attention from both sides, animating the Democratic base and the target of Republicans trying to cast him and his party as too extreme.
+Warnock, 51, is the pastor of a well-known Black church in Atlanta where the Rev. Martin Luther King Jr. used to preach, and he’s getting lots of attention from both sides, animating the Democratic base and as the target of Republicans trying to cast him and his party as too extreme.

 Both Democrats have positioned themselves as generally in line with Biden and his policies, especially on health care and fighting the coronavirus.
 They have tried to wield the Republican candidates’ stock trades and loyalty to Trump as weapons.